How To Take Your Measurements

-Use a cloth measuring tape to take your bust, waist and hip measurements.
-Do not use a steel tape measure.
-You won't get accurate results.
-Tips:
+Use a cloth measuring tape to measure your bust, waist and hips.
+Avoid a metal tape measure.
+You won't get accurate results!

-- Best not to measure yourself!
-Better to ask a friend, relative or professional tailor to measure you.
+- Best to ask a friend, relative or professional tailor to measure you.

 - Wrap measuring tape around your body snugly.
 Be carefully not to make it too tight!

-Measure all around the fullest part of your chest over the bra cups.
+Measure all the way around the fullest part of your chest over, not under, the bra cups.

 Tip: Keep your arms relaxed!

-Measure all around the narrowest part of your body.
+Measure all the way around the narrowest part of your body.

 Tip: Measure just above your belly button.

-Tip: Stand with your feet and legs together and go all the way around your body.
+Tip: Stand with your feet and legs together then measure all the way around your body.

-Everyone asks what is "hollow-to-hem"?
+What is "hollow-to-hem"?
 It's the length from the indentation in the front of your neck to the edge of the hem on the skirt of the dress.
 It will tell you how long the dress will be on your body.
-Tip: Always have someone else get this measurement.
-If you do it yourself it won't be right.

-Compare your measurements with the bust, waist and hips measurements for the size chart for each dress.
+Compare your measurements with the bust, waist and hips measurements on the Sydney's Closet size chart.
 The dress must be large enough to fit you in the bust, waist and hips.